6 Smart Ways to Manage Your Health with Renal Disease

 When your kidneys can no longer remove excess fluids and waste effectively, it's important to do everything you can to protect the remaining kidney function you have left.
 That starts with working with your doctor, and learning to avoid or limit sodium, potassium, phosphorus, and protein by making smart food choices.

 Need help following a Renal-Friendly diet?
 Take a look at these entrees made specifically in our professional test kitchen to help renal patients manage their conditions.
 But is there anything else you can do to manage renal disease?
 Yes.
-Follow these 6 lifestyle tips to protect your health:
+Follow these 6 kidney health tips to protect your renal function:

 1. Study up.